 Albert Betts, Jr.

-Albert Betts, Jr. is the Executive Director of the Insurance Council of Texas, a non-profit trade association representing the interests of nearly 500 property and casualty insurers doing business in Texas.
+Since 2014, Albert Betts, Jr. has served as the Executive Director of the Insurance Council of Texas, a non-profit trade association representing the interests of nearly 400 property and casualty insurers doing business in Texas.

-Previously, Albert was a partner at the law firm of Thompson Coe Cousins and Irons, LLP, practicing in the firm’s Insurance law and Governmental and Legislative Advocacy Group.
-His practice focused on representing clients before the Texas Department of Insurance and other regulatory agencies, including representing and advising insurance trade associations, insurance companies, and other clients on insurance business transactions and regulations, as well as advocating for clients’ interests before the Texas legislature and other government officials.
+Previously, Albert was a partner at the law firm of Thompson Coe Cousins and Irons, LLP, practicing in the firm’s Insurance Law and Governmental and Legislative Advocacy Group.
+His practice focused on representing clients before the Texas Department of Insurance and other regulatory agencies, including representing and advising insurance trade associations, insurance companies, and other clients on a variety of property and casualty insurance issues, as well as advocating for clients’ interests before the Texas legislature and other government officials.

 In 2005, he was appointed, by Texas Governor Rick Perry, as the first Commissioner of Workers’ Compensation for the State of Texas.
-Albert was reappointed in 2007 and served as Commissioner from 2005 through 2008.
-Prior to being appointed Commissioner, Mr. Betts served as Chief of Staff for the Texas Department of Insurance.
+In 2007, Albert was reappointed and confirmed unanimously by the Texas Senate.
+Betts served as Commissioner from 2005 through 2008, during which time he testified before numerous legislative committees, advised state leaders, and led the successful overhaul and reform of the Texas workers’ compensation system.
+Prior to serving as Commissioner, Betts served as Chief of Staff for the Texas Department of Insurance.

-He received his undergraduate degree from the University of Texas at Austin and his law degree from the University of Texas School of Law, and has been a licensed attorney since 1991.
+He received his undergraduate degree from the University of Texas at Austin, his law degree from the University of Texas School of Law and has been a licensed attorney since 1991.